 Some units also have special attacks that trigger randomly and may qualify as Critical Hits, but most of them aren't straight multipliers.
 One, such as the Dread Knight's death strike in III, is straight double damage...meaning quad damage if they're also lucky.
 Dread Knights being a high-level unit, such can get vicious.
 It's a good thing that, as undead, they can't be affected by morale and be allowed to attack again the same turn...

 Fire Emblemlives by this trope.
 The series even has special animations for each unit when they do this.
 And they do obscene amounts of damage, thrice as much as normal.
 And from the third installment onward, they can't miss.
 (Of course, this is because crit checks are made after hit checks; attacks have to be able to connect before critical hits are even considered.)
-Here are some of the critical animations from the GBA games.

 Except in The Genealogy Of The Holy War and Thracia 776.
 In those games, criticals double the user's attack stat before damage calculation instead.
 This actually means that criticals in Genealogy and Thracia are more powerful, unless you totally outclass your enemy (in which case he's going down anyway).
 Oh, and one family gets a skill that grants automatic criticals if the character is below 50% health.